holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Policy of the Circle may add to this process, but may not conflict with any rules or requirements defined in this Article of the Constitution.

-#### 3.5.4 Agenda Building
+#### 3.4.4 Agenda Building

 The Facilitator builds an agenda of Tensions to process by soliciting agenda items from all participants.
 The Facilitator must do this in the meeting and not beforehand.
 Each participant may add as many agenda items as desired by providing a short label for each, with no explanation or discussion allowed.
 Participants may add more agenda items during the meeting, between the processing of any existing agenda items.

 For a regular Governance Meeting, the Facilitator may choose the order in which to process agenda items.
 However, on request of a meeting participant, any agenda item calling for an election must go before all others.
 For a special Governance Meeting scheduled on request of a participant, that participant may choose the agenda order.

 Agenda items are processed one at a time.
-To process a request for an election, the Facilitator uses the ***“Integrative Election Process”*** defined below.
-To process anything else, the Facilitator uses the ***“Integrative Decision-Making Process”*** defined below.
+To process a request for an election, the Facilitator uses the Integrative Election Process.
+To process anything else, the Facilitator uses the Integrative Decision-Making Process defined below.

-#### 3.5.5 Integrative Decision-Making Process
+#### 3.4.5 Integrative Decision-Making Process

-The Facilitator must enact the Integrative Decision-Making Process as follows:
+The Facilitator must enact the ***“Integrative Decision-Making Process”*** as follows:

 - **(a) Present Proposal:** First, the Proposer may describe the Tension and present a Proposal to address it.
 On the Proposer's request, the Facilitator may allow others to help craft a Proposal.
 However, the Facilitator must focus this help solely on getting to an initial Proposal to address the Proposer's Tension.
 The Facilitator must disallow discussing other Tensions or concerns about the Proposal.
 - **(b) Clarifying Questions:** Once the Proposer makes a Proposal, others may ask clarifying questions.
 These must be to better understand the Proposal or the Tension behind it.
 The Proposer may answer each question, or may decline to do so.
 The Facilitator must stop any reactions or opinions expressed about the Proposal, and prevent discussion of any kind.
 Participants may also ask the Secretary to read the Proposal or show any existing Governance, during this step or at any other time when the participant is allowed to speak, and the Secretary must do so.